ahaffg/slothsnap/README.md

 ### Features Left to Implement
 - Bilingual option (my son is bilingual and there are too few games available in Welsh and English!)
 - The option to change the color scheme specifically with options for color blind players, and options for muted or darker palettes for neurodivergent players with sensitivities to color.
+- Havint the option of sound (that can be turned off for sound sensitive players) may add to the fun of the game and help with aiding memory.
 ## Technologies used
 - [HTML](https://en.wikipedia.org/wiki/HTML)
 - [CSS](https://en.wikipedia.org/wiki/CSS)